 When my husband died suddenly, two weeks before Christmas, I had plenty of offers from family and friends to join them on Christmas Day.
 At the time, my daughter was 13 and my son, 10.
 We talked about what we wanted to do and staying home seemed, to us, the best option.
 In a funny sort of way, by doing this we felt that we were including my husband, and by carrying on as usual we thought that this is what he would have wanted.
 Certain Christmas tree decorations he had bought for that Christmas have survived, 20 years on, and are still cherished.

 Start as you mean to go on, and make plans for Christmas together.
-The shopping, and of course, the cooking, if you’re eating at home, are all tasks that can be shared in some way.
+The shopping, and of course, the cooking, if you’re eating at home, are all tasks that can be shared.
 If there are children around, get them to help, too.
 This will strengthen bonds and create a pattern for future years.

 If two sets of children are involved, this is the perfect opportunity to harmonise the families.
 Ask them if there is something specific they would like to do, such as going for a winter outing or watching a favourite movie or TV programme.
 In our house we used to get the younger children to come up with an idea for a play.
 They would go off and rehearse, while the ‘grown-ups’ enjoyed more grog, and polished off the chocolates!
 When the ‘players’ returned with their carefully practiced performance, a great deal of hilarity was enjoyed all round.

-Anniversaries and holidays can often be a time of increased stress and emotional turmoil and if this is your first Christmas together you have to make allowances for this.
+Anniversaries and holidays can often be a time of increased stress and emotional turmoil.
+If this is your first Christmas together you have to make allowances for this.
 One suggestion is each family sharing an upbeat story of Christmas past.
 By so doing, you’re acknowledging that memories of your previous family celebrations are important.
 This could help to allay any feelings of remorse if you’re feeling guilty about enjoying yourself.

-If it’s just the two of you, planning something completely new could be a good idea and is one way of creating a unique seasonal significance to your relationship.
-Taking a trip to another city or planning a Christmas lunch with a difference, are just two ways of breaking with tradition.
+If it’s just the two of you, planning something completely new could be a good idea.
+It can also be a great way of creating a unique seasonal significance to your relationship.
+A city-break or planning a Christmas lunch with a difference are just two ways of avoiding tradition.

 Ultimately, the holiday season is an opportunity for everyone involved to form lasting memories together.
 In time, these experiences will hopefully form the basis of a new chapter in your life together.

 If you’re bereaved and single, join in with family and friends and look to the future.
-There are many other widows and widowers out there looking for someone just like you and the year ahead could bring new friendships, which could change your life.
+There are many other widows and widowers out there looking for someone just like you.
+The year ahead could bring new friendships, which could change your life.

 Have a happy and peaceful holiday!